 In Molly Jean Bennett’s “A Particular Woman,” the parts of a woman’s body become vibrant, unforgettable characters in themselves.
 The bladder is a wallflower at parties.
 The right knee is an outdoorsman who loves classic rock.
 We are proud to feature this short and stunning story as part of our New Voices series.
-Dive in.

 A particular woman sat in the swing on her front porch and cataloged her body in bits and parts.
 She had been feeling out of sorts lately, and something less than solid.
 She ought to get herself down on paper, she thought.
 The moon, rising over the crumbling house across the street, appeared like a wound beneath a gauze bandage.
 It scattered flecks of dirty light over the particular woman and made shadowed valleys in the folds of her dress.
 Her body reclined but did not rest, as working bodies never do.
 The bits and parts expanded, contracted, clasped and unclasped.